 - current ongoing costs of living in the village

 - personal service charges

 - the percentage of capital gain that the resident is entitled to when a unit is sold

 - the percentage of capital loss that the resident will be responsible for when a unit is sold.

-The ingoing contribution is a one-off payment that secures a resident's right to live in the retirement village.
+The ingoing contribution is a one-off payment that secures a resident's right to reside in the retirement village.

 Personal services charge